Creating Docker Images

 name: pulumi/tutorial-pulumi-fundamentals-frontend:latest

-We build the frontend client and the populated MongoDB database image the same way we built the backend.
+We pull the frontend client and the populated MongoDB database images the same way we pulled the backend image.

 Compare your program now to this complete program before we move forward: